vdanielb/ideas/README.md

 Sees date, prices, items, can categorize by item.
 SQLite db of purchase history.
 Dashboard of purchases

 # Startup Ideas
+## IoT end-to-end/full-stack analytics for aquaculture
+- I have a friend, Rama, who is a fisheries major in Indonesia.
+I might be able to ask him for insight into what kind of tech tools the fisheries industry needs and just build it for them.
 ## AI In-Person notetaker
 - Most AI notetakers are for online meetings (like in Zoom)
 - Opportunity to create a small device that listens and summarizes meetings.
 Could be an app on your phone